TERMS OF BUSINESS

 12.5.
 We shall be entitled to assume that any information provided to us and any directions or instructions communicated to us by you or on your behalf, or which appear to be properly communicated to us by you or on your behalf, are accurate, complete and properly authorised by you and, in performing the Services, we shall be entitled to rely on such information, direction or instruction and we shall not be liable in respect of anything done or suffered to be done by you in accordance with any such information, direction or instructions.

 12.6.
-We shall not be liable for any indirect, consequential, special or punitive loss, damage, cost or expense, unforeseeable losses or damages, loss of profit, loss of business, lost or wasted management time or time of other employees, loss of reputation, depletion of goodwill or loss, damage or corruption of data.
+We shall not be liable for any indirect, consequential, special or punitive loss, damage, cost or expense, unforeseeable losses or damages, loss of profit, loss of business or anticipated savings, lost or wasted management time or time of other employees, loss of reputation, depletion of goodwill or loss, damage or corruption of data.
+Any liability or remedy for innocent or negligent misrepresentation is expressly excluded.

 12.8.
-Nothing in this Agreement shall limit our liability for personal injury or death, fraud or any other liability the exclusion or limitation of which is not permitted by applicable law or regulation, in particular any duty or liability we may have to you under the regulatory system.
+Nothing in this Agreement shall limit our liability for personal injury or death, fraud or any other liability the exclusion or limitation of which is not permitted by applicable law.

 13. CONFLICTS OF INTEREST

 13.1.
-We, the Principal or any other third party appointed by us provide a number of services to a range of clients.
+We or any other third party appointed by us provide a number of services to a range of clients.
 There may be times when there is a conflict (or potential conflict) between our interests and the duties another of these parties owes to a client, or a conflict between the differing interests of two or more clients that we owe a duty to.

 13.2.
 We always aim to treat you fairly and avoid conflicts of interest.
 We will always seek to avoid placing ourselves in a position where our interests, or our duty to another party, prevent us from discharging our duty to you.

 13.3.
-We have taken steps to prevent, and minimise and manage conflicts of interest in accordance with FCA Rules, full details of which are set out in our conflicts of interest policy, which you can request a copy of at any time by contacting us at: info@connectd.co.
 We have developed and apply comprehensive conflict management policies and procedures.
 These are designed to prevent any conflicts of interest adversely affecting or compromising your interests.
 However, in some cases, where we cannot be reasonably confident that we can prevent the risk of damage to your interests, we will discuss this with you.
-If you have any concerns in relation to conflicts of interests, please contact us.
+If you have any concerns in relation to conflicts of interests or wish to request a copy of our conflicts of interest policy, please contact us.

 14.1.
 We shall retain any personal information and records in accordance with the privacy notice issued on the Platform.